Johndsalas/space_commander/README.md

 EVENT PHASE: The hazards of space travel are many and varied.
 During the event phase you will encounter two of events that will tax your resources.
 The resources taxed will depend on the decisions you make during those events.

 TRAVEL PHASE: During the travel phase your ship will move closer to Earth.
-The amount of movement is determined by the amount of fuel spent during the spend phase and will reduce your distance from Eart.
+The amount of movement is determined by the amount of fuel spent during the spend phase and will reduce your distance from Earth.
 During this phase the Garquackiens will also move closer to Earth.
 The Garquackiens will move between 1 and 4 distance toward Earth reducing Garquackien distance from Earth by an equal amount.
 If Garquackien distance from Earth reaches zero, the Garquackiens have made it to Earth before you and you were not able to warn Earth in time.
 If this happens you have lost the game.

 ### Game Terms